Pro Tools 110

 • Grouping

-• Exploring Inserts and Real-Time Plug-Ins
+• Exploring Inserts and Real-time Plug-Ins

-• Assignment 9: Automation Exercise
+• Assignment 9: Automate the Mix

 Lesson 10: Mixing (Part 2)